 Otherwise identical, the Max Ci 360 comes with two extra laser jammers, for the rear, and a rear radar antenna.
-This lets it indicate whether a radar or laser threat is coming from the front or rear, a feature introduced on the Max 360 windshield-mounted model.
-In theory at least, the extra hardware will also allow it to counter lasers targeting the back of the vehicle.
+This lets it indicate whether a radar or laser threat is coming from the front or rear, a feature introduced on the Max 360c windshield-mounted model.

 The Max Ci's thumb-sized control unit is backlit, making the buttons easy to locate at night.
-The module can be surface-mounted or concealed, often tucked away in the ash tray or console.
+The module can be surface-mounted or concealed; it's often tucked away in the ash tray or console.

-Information is shown in the same OLED color display used on the Max 360 and Escort iX.
+Information is shown in the same OLED color display shared with high-end Escort dash-mount models like the Escort Redline 360c.
 This can be replaced by the included multi-color LED for a cleaner look.
-It glows green to signify power-on, solid blue when connected to the Escort Live smartphone app and it flashes red during radar and laser alerts.
+It glows green to signify power-on, solid blue when connected to the Escort Live smartphone app and flashes red during radar and laser alerts.

-Much of the Max Ci feature set is borrowed from the Max 360, including the annoying Overspeed Alert.
+Much of the Max Ci feature set is borrowed from the Redline 360c, including the annoying Overspeed Alert.
 Factory-set at 70 mph, every trip north of that speed elicits a verbal admonishment—Overspeed!—and the speed display ominously turns red.
 When linked to Escort Live, the Overspeed Alert threshold speed is automatically set to the posted limit.

-The speed nanny can be disabled but like with Simple mode, only by entering Advanced mode and tweaking the user preferences.
-Others will have to endure the meddling of this back-seat mother-in-law.
+The speed nanny can be disabled but only by entering Advanced mode and tweaking the user preferences.
+Others will have to endure the meddling of this backseat mother-in-law.